mattwinkler/myapplications/sagemaker-demo/README.md

 #### Deployment Steps

 Within the `cft` folder are the templates for each service deployed in the stack.
-The `build.txt` file contains AWS CLI commands, in the proper order, to deploy.
+The `build.txt` file contains AWS CLI commands, in the order listed, to deploy.
+You will also need to include the `--profile` and `--region` variables in the command.

-TODO: Write one shell script to deploy all resources in sequence
+TODO: Write one script to deploy all resources